Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 If chosen, a water layer is added explicitely and included in the PDDF and thus in the calculated scattering
 intensity.

+# Acknowledgements
+Søren Kynde made most of the c subroutines that were edited and gathered to form the program.
+Thanks to Lasse Dreier Cristensen, and to Martin Schmiele for valuable contributions:
+debugging, testing, writing smarter subfunctions etc.
+to CoNeXT and University of Copenhagen for co-funding the project.
+To my supervisor, Lise Arleth, for supporting the project.